ithoidis/Reverb-parameter-estimation-using-temporal-CNNs/README.md

 ```
 6. Run Reverb.py file to reproduce our results.
 This with save the following figures in your project folder.

 ### Training

-Once you have the datasets prepared you can simply run the training process in a python console using:
+Once you have prepared the datasets, simply run the training process in a python console using:

 ```
 sample_len = 6 # seconds